cestastanford/dh-publishing/README.md

-# Data and Visualization in Digital History
+# Design and Digital Humanities Publishing

 This is the syllabus and website for "[Design and Digital Humanities Publishing](http://jasonheppler.org/teaching/dh-publishing.2016/)" offered at Stanford University by [Jason Heppler](http://jasonheppler.org) and Nicole Coleman.